devadathpt2/cartaxcheck/README.md

-# Project uses Serenity BDD and Serenity reports
+# Project uses Serenity BDD and Serenity reports and has been tested with jdk1.8.0_281

 ## Get the code